matbun/Lunar-Lander-AI/README.md

 To get started with this project, follow these steps:

 1. Clone this repository:

         git clone https://github.com/Siddharth-2382/Lunar-Lander-AI.git
         cd Lunar-Lander-AI

 2. Install the required dependencies.
-You can use a virtual environment if desired:

-        pip3 install -r requirements.txt
+You can use a virtual environment if desired: pip install swig pip install -r requirements.txt

 ## Requirements

-- Python 3.7+
+- Python 3.11
-- OpenAI Gym
+- Gymnasium
 - NumPy
-- TensorFlow
-- Other libraries
+- TensorFlow (with CUDA support by default).
+Remove the `[and-cuda]` extras to disable CUDA support.

+Find more in `requirements.txt`.

 ## Usage